tavaresrafa/react-challenge-hostgator/README.md

 ![Lighthouse score:](https://github.com/tavaresrafa/react-challenge-hostgator/blob/master/src/assets/img/lighthouse.jpg)

-I'm going to describre below the Lighthouse feedback of why is not achieving 100% in some points:
+I've implemented everything that I could to get the highest score possible based on the Lighthouse's feedback.
+I'm going to describre below the Lighthouse log of why is not achieving 100% in some points:

 `- Performance:` First Meaningful Paint.